Bedri Hamza: Finance minister (second time: 2017–20)

-Hamza resigned as governor of the central bank on 13 September 2017 in order to return to the office of finance minister.
-In February 2018, he helped to facilitate a European Union grant of 38.5 million Euros for the upgrading of Kosovo's railway system.
+Hamza resigned as governor of the central bank on 13 September 2017 to return to the office of finance minister.
+In February 2018, he helped to facilitate a European Union grant of 38.5 million Euros for the upgrade of Kosovo's railway system.

 In 2018, the Republic of Kosovo introduced a punitive one hundred per cent tariff on goods from Serbia, as a means of pressuring Serbia for a comprehensive deal that would include recognition of Kosovo as an independent country.
-In January 2019, Hamza said that Serbia's revenues had fallen by eighty million Euros as a result of this arrangement.
-He also said that the Republic of Kosovo was working to prevent what it identified as smuggling from Serbia.
+In January 2019, Hamza said that Serbia's revenues had fallen by eighty million Euros as a result of the tariff and that the Republic of Kosovo was working to prevent what it described as smuggling from Serbia.

 Parliamentarian (2019–2021)

 Hamza received the eighth position on the PDK's list in the 2019 Kosovan parliamentary election, finished in sixth place among the party's candidates, and was elected to a second term in the assembly when the list won twenty-four seats.
 The PDK served in opposition in the parliament that followed.
-During this term, Hamza was head of the PDK's parliamentary group, the chair of the public finance oversight committee, and a member of the committee on budget and transfers.
+In his second term, Hamza was head of the PDK's parliamentary group, the chair of the public finance oversight committee, and a member of the committee on budget and transfers.

 He was promoted to the fourth position on the PDK list in the 2021 parliamentary election, finished in third place, and was re-elected when the list won nineteen seats.
 The party continued to serve in opposition.
-Hamza was a deputy speaker in the assembly in 2021.
+Hamza became a deputy speaker of the assembly in 2021.

-Mayor of Mitrovica (2021–present)
+Mayor of South Mitrovica (2021–present)

-Hamza was elected as mayor of Mitrovica in the 2021 Kosovan local elections, defeating incumbent Agim Bahtiri of Vetëvendosje in the first round of voting.
+Hamza was elected as mayor of South Mitrovica in the 2021 Kosovan local elections, defeating incumbent Agim Bahtiri of Vetëvendosje in the first round of voting.
 By virtue of having won this position, he resigned from parliament on 1 November 2021.

+One of Hamza's main promises in the 2021 local election was construction of the proposed "Ali Zeneli" road.
+The project was formally launched in August 2023, notwithstanding that it was not supported by the Republic of Kosovo government.

+2025 Parliamentary Election

+In the 2025 Kosovo parliamentary elections, Bedri Hamza ran with the Democratic Party of Kosovo (PDK).
+The election resulted in Vetëvendosje securing the largest share of the vote with approximately 40%, while PDK received around 21% of the vote.